cybre-finn/BountyDesk/README.md

 NeoDesk aims to be a simplistic solution for (IT-) Helpdesk systems where Jira, Redmine and others seem too big.
 With this I aim for the IT-departments of e.g. schools.

-Insted of admin/user privilege management, access/edit privileges are reputation based.
+Instead of admin/user privilege management, access/edit privileges are reputation based.
 It does *only* support ticket management and nearly nothing else.
 With the first stable release it may provide these features:

 * Public ticket endpoint